evgenii-codesmith/tunzCatchr/README.md

-A music management app made with Flask/SQLAlchemy/BeautifulSoup to download and store my favourite progressive tunes off the YouTube.
+A music management app made with Flask/SQLAlchemy/BeautifulSoup to get and store my favourite progressive tunes off the YouTube.